whos-zycher/opsec-guide/guide.md

 Mullvad vpns seems to be a good option.

+# Network Security

+Your home network is the backbone of your digital life.
+If it's compromised, you're done.
+First off, ditch those ISP provided routers.
+They come with backdoors, shitty firmware, and vulnerabilities you don't want anywhere near your network.
+Instead, grab a GL.INet router, a pfSense box, or any device that supports OpenWRT flashed manually, by you, from a trusted offline machine.
+Anything that updates itself without your explicit control is a liability.
+No auto updates.

+Next, install OpenWRT or OPNsense.
+Open source firmware gives you control, visibility, and actual security.
+Change those default credentials instantly the default admin/password combo on consumer routers is literally a published list for script kiddies and bots.
+Remote management?
+Kill it.
+WAN access to the admin panel is a wide-open door for attacks.
+Shut that shit down immediately.

+Set up a guest network for Iot garbage smart tv, alexa, "smart" thermostats if you absolutely must use them (but you really shouldn't).
+These devices are spyware in disguise, with cloud connections phoning home 24/7.
+Keep them quarantined in their own vian, with zero access to your primary devices.

+Your firewall isn't a suggestion its a necessity.
+Use vlans to segregate trusted devices from untrusted ones.
+Block all outbound connections by default whitelist only what you explicitly need.
+LAN-to-WAN traffic?
+Minimal as possible.
+Think of your network as a military base you don't let random devices roam free.
+Everything is locked down.

+If you're not watching your traffic, someone else is.
+Set up wireshark, zeek, suricata.
+Learn them.
+Monitor "every" packet incoming and outgoing.
+If something's phoning home when it shouldn't be, you need to know before it becomes a problem.
+Anything making requests to servers in china, russia, or Als data centers you don't recognize ?
+Kill it.

+If you're using Google DNS (8.8.8.8) or cloudflare (1.1.1.1), you're basically mailing your browsing history to surveillance agencies.
+Don't.
+Instead, use Quad9 (9.9.9.9) or Mullvad (194.242.2.2) at minimum, or better, self host unbound.
+Encrypt your dns with DoH (DNS-over-HTTPS) or DoT (DNS-over-TLS).
+Then, block all devices from using any other dns.
+If something is hardcoded to google, it's spyware.

+WiFi is a disaster zone.
+If you take opsec seriously, use ethernet.
+But If you absolutely must use wifi, secure it.
+WPA2 is outdated.
+WEP is a joke.
+WPA3 is the absolute minimum.
+Your SSID shouldn't be some dumbass joke like "FBI SURVEILLANCE VAN" it should be random gibberish.
+Hiding your SSID?
+Useless.
+Disabling WPS?
+Mandatory.
+That shit is a built in backdoor.

+MAC address filtering won't save you, but it adds another hurdle.
+Rotate your wifi passwords regularly, and make them long as hell.
+If you really want next level paranoia, use EAP-TLS with 802.1X authentication because security is enterprise level or nothing.

+Routing all your wifi traffic through tor is a rookie mistake.
+It's slow, makes you stand out, and leaks are inevitable.
+Instead, set up selective routing.
+Only your most sensitive traffic should touch Tor.
+Want to be a real ghost?
+Set up a dual router system one for regular traffic, one for high anonymity operations.
+This fragments your traffic footprint and makes you harder to track.

+Check your logs constantly.
+Firewall logs, system logs, DNS logs.
+If you're not watching, you're already compromised.
+IoT devices are a plague.
+If you put your personal devices on the same network as your IoT trash, you might as well invite hackers into your house.
+These things are glorified spyware hubs.
+Your "smart" fridge, your "smart" thermostat, your "smart" doorbell?
+They're not smart, they're fucking informants.

+Your network security is only as strong as your weakest link.
+If you trust anything blindly, you're already compromised.

 # Tor/I2P

 If you're serious about staying anonymous, you need to use Tor or I2P.
 But they're not magic.
 Time based attacks are the order of the day: even if you do everything by the book, if your enemy controls enough nodes on the network, he can track your activity - for example, what time you are online on some forum and more.
 You should also be aware of malicious relays, the FBI is known to create its own nodes on the network to spy on users.
 You can't blindly trust the network.
 Always be on the lookout for exploits, and disabling JS in your browser settings is a must.